-Student victims will be connected with a member of the HCC Student Behavioral Intervention /CARE Team for support and assistance through the reporting process.
-The BIT/CARE Team will also provide the student victim with resources and refer him/her to professionally trained counselors who are specifically experienced in dealing with sexual offense crises.

-Only those HCC employees with a legitimate need-to-know will be informed of the incident.
-Normally that will include the Title IX Coordinator, the Dean of Students, and the Vice President of Academic Affairs and Student Services.
+Student victims will be connected with HCC's Title IX Coordinator and a member of the HCC CARE Team for support and assistance through the reporting process.
+The CARE Team will also provide the student victim with resources and refer him/her to professionally trained counselors who are specifically experienced in dealing with sexual offense crises.
+Only those HCC employees with a legitimate need-to-know will be informed of reported incidents.
+Normally that will include the Title IX Coordinators, and the Vice President of Academic Affairs and Student Services.